Janet Jackson: 1993–1996: Janet, Poetic Justice, and Design of a Decade

-Jackson's fifth studio album Janet, was released in May 1993.
+Jackson's fifth studio album, Janet, was released in May 1993.
 The record opened at number one on the Billboard 200, making Jackson the first female artist in the Nielsen SoundScan era to do so.
 Certified sixfold Platinum by the RIAA, it sold over 14 million copies worldwide.

 Janet spawned five singles and four promotional singles, receiving various certifications worldwide.
 The lead single "That's the Way Love Goes" won the Grammy Award for Best R&B Song and topped the Billboard Hot 100 for eight consecutive weeks.
 "Again" reached number one for two weeks, while "If" and "Any Time, Any Place" peaked in the top four.
 "Because of Love" and "You Want This" charted within the top ten.

-The album experimented with a diverse number of genres, including contemporary R&B, deep house, swing jazz, hip hop, rock, and pop, with Billboard describing each as being "delivered with consummate skill and passion".
+The album experimented with a diverse number of genres, including contemporary R&B, deep house, swing jazz, hip-hop, rock, and pop, with Billboard describing each as being "delivered with consummate skill and passion".
 Jackson took a larger role in songwriting and production than she did on her previous albums, explaining she found it necessary "to write all the lyrics and half of the melodies" while also speaking candidly about incorporating her sexuality into the album's content.
 Rolling Stone wrote "[a]s princess of America's black royal family, everything Janet Jackson does is important.
 Whether proclaiming herself in charge of her life, as she did on Control (1986), or commander in chief of a rhythm army dancing to fight society's problems (Rhythm Nation 1814, from 1989), she's influential.
 And when she announces her sexual maturity, as she does on her new album, Janet., it's a cultural moment."

 In July 1993, Jackson made her film debut in Poetic Justice.
 While the film received mixed reviews, her performance was described as "beguiling" and "believably eccentric".
 Jackson's ballad "Again", which was written for the film, received Golden Globe and Academy Award nominations for "Best Original Song".

-In September 1993, Jackson appeared topless on the cover of Rolling Stone, with her breasts covered by her then-husband, René Elizondo, Jr. The photograph is the original version of the cropped image used on the Janet album cover, shot by Patrick Demarchelier.
+In September 1993, Jackson appeared topless on the cover of Rolling Stone, with her breasts covered anonymously by her then-husband, René Elizondo Jr. The photograph is the original version of the cropped image used on the Janet album cover, shot by Patrick Demarchelier.
 The Vancouver Sun reported, "Jackson, 27, remains clearly established as both role model and sex symbol; the Rolling Stone photo of Jackson ... became one of the most recognizable, and most lampooned, magazine covers."